OlegSopilnyak/school-demo/README.md

-# -- School registration system --
+# -- School Application --

 ### Used modules